Rafael-Silverius/UniCalendar/README.md

 ## Team Members
-This project is conducted by :
+This project was assigned by IST College and conducted by:

 - Rafael Walder
 - Angjelo Gjeci